Sarah Nicole Prickett talks with Durga Chew-Bose

 S: If he’s lucky!

 D: My friend India texted me after she read it and said, “I feel like the star of your book is your dad!”
 It was nice that she felt there was a star.
-India is my most earnest friend, the one who doesn’t write or have opinions but goes to a book club, and I was so charmed by her takeaway.
+India is my most earnest friend, the one who doesn’t write but goes to a book club, and I was so charmed by her takeaway.
 It’s true, he is in some ways the star of my life.

 This popcorn tastes like an Indian snack called dal moth.
 It has a kind of spice that makes the tip of your tongue feel aflame.
 You might not like it.